-I have always been a routine gal, but now what my mother-in-law with Alzheimer’s has moved in, we are even more regimented than ever!
+I have always been a routine gal, but now what my mother-in-law with Dementia and Alzheimer’s has moved in, we are even more regimented than ever!
 Wrangling kids, cats, dogs and Mom makes for fun time in the morning.
 Includes tips and ideas for setting up your morning routine!

 My Morning Caregiver Daily Routine

 My goal for the morning is to get everyone up and at ’em with a minimum of fuss and mess.
 With that in mind, here is what I do!

 My day starts somewhere between 5-5:30am depending on if the cats get up early and fuss for attention.
 I lounge around in bed for about a half an hour reading the news and easing into the day.

 Once I am up, I get showered and dressed, brush my teeth and do everything but makeup (I wish I did it right away, but that would just be too much for me early).

 Then I head outside to let the doggies out (I have two and I grab Mom’s dog!)
 Once back inside I put away the dishwasher dishes, do any in the sink and feed the pets (in addition to the dogs we have 3 cats, a turtle and fish).

 Once I finish all this, I plop down for a little bit to check emails and chat with friends online (staying connected is SO important).